iamkirankumaryadav/Library/Data Science/Supervised Learning/Classification/Logistic Regression.md

 # **Logistic Regression**
 - A model used for classification tasks like classifying flower species or image classification.
 - The logistic regression predicts the probability distribution of a binary outcome.
-- Transforms output using the Sigmoid/Logit function to map any real number to a value between 0 (low) and 1 (high)
+- Transforms any real number to a value between 0 (low) and 1 (high) using the Sigmoid/Logit function.
 - Probability of occurrence of the target label is predicted based on threshold (0.5)
 - The scale affects Logistic regression, so always standardize the features before applying logistic regression.